MicrosoftDocs/fabric-docs/docs/get-started/workspace-identity.md

 Workspace identities can be created in the workspace settings of workspaces that are associated with a Fabric capacity.
 A workspace identity is automatically assigned the workspace contributor role and has access to workspace items.

 When you create a workspace identity, Fabric creates a service principal in Microsoft Entra ID to represent the identity.
 An accompanying app registration is also created.
-The credentials associated with workspace identities are automatically managed by Fabric, thereby preventing credential leaks and downtime due to improper credential handling.
+Fabric automatically manages the credentials associated with workspace identities, thereby preventing credential leaks and downtime due to improper credential handling.

 > [!NOTE]
 > Fabric workspace identity is currently in public preview.
 You can only create a workspace identity in F64 or higher capacities.
 For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).

 While Fabric workspace identities share some similarities with Azure managed identities, their lifecycle, administration, and governance are different.
 A workspace identity has an independent lifecycle that is managed entirely in Fabric.
-A Fabric workspace can optionally be associated with an identity..
+A Fabric workspace can optionally be associated with an identity.
 When the workspace is deleted, the identity gets deleted.
-The name of the workspace identity is always the same as the name of the workspace it is associated with.
+The name of the workspace identity is always the same as the name of the workspace it's associated with.

-Access control for the workspace identity with which it is associated with is also managed in Fabric.
-The workspace identity can be authorized to access Azure resources by granting Azure role-based access control (RBAC) roles or permissions.

 ## Create and manage a workspace identity

 You must be a workspace admin to be able to create and manage a workspace identity.
-The workspace you are creating the identity for must be associated with a Fabric F64 capacity or higher.
+The workspace you're creating the identity for must be associated with a Fabric F64 capacity or higher.

 1. Navigate to the workspace and open the workspace settings.
 1. Select the **Workspace identity** tab.